Bultek/SharpPackageManager/README.md

  # Modules

- ## Warning: WE DON'T RECOMMEND USING MODULES, they may cause crashes, compatibility issues (that's why it's not so easy to install them)
+ ## WARNING: WE DON'T RECOMMEND USING MODULES, they may cause crashes, compatibility issues (that's why it's not so easy to install them)
  ## How to create a module?
     SPM module is a collection of python scripts
   * Note: we recommend using ```libspm.py``` for os modules